keeferrourke/gassist-disabler/README.md

+# Google Assistant Disabler / Now on Tap restorer
+This Magisk Module disables Google Assistant on Nougat Google Pixel ROMs by making a modification to the build.prop.
+Google Now on Tap functionality is restored as a result of this process.

+## Instructions
+  1. Disable Google Assistant in Google Now settings.
+  2. Install the module in Magisk Manager.
+  3. Wipe data from the Google App.
+  4. Reboot to recovery and wipe cache and Dalvik/ART cache
+  5. Restart your device.

 ## How to Create a Magisk Module
 1. Clone / download this repo
 2. Open `config.sh`, follow the instructions written at the beginning of the file.
 You should at least change `config.sh` and `module.prop`